 The scenic East Fork Trail follows the East Fork of the Greenbrier River through hemlock stands and pine plantations and past many small waterfalls, extending 8 miles from the Island Campground in Bartow to Pig's Ear Road (Forest Service Road 254).
-During the winter thaw and spring rains, this trail gets wet and muddy; you'll find stream crossings at mile 2.5 and near mile 6.
-You can avoid the first crossing by staying on the east side of the stream and looking for the trail blazes again within 300 yards.
+The trail can be difficult going on a mountain bike and is recommended for hiking only.

-If the campsites are full and there is nowhere to park, continue going northeast on Route 28 another 5 miles to Forest Service Road 112.
+If the campsites are full and there is nowhere to park, continue going northeast on SR 28 another 5 miles to Forest Service Road 112.
 Follow this for about 2 miles until it forks with Forest Service Road 254.
 Take 254 to the end, where there is a gate marking the beginning of private property.
 The trail begins to the left of this gate; parking is available on the side of the road.